SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/ble/ble_heart_rate_profile/readme.md

 	- Project path: `<SDK>/examples/snippets/ble/ble_heart_rate_profile/projects/ble_heart_rate_profile-nucleo-f411re.uvprojx`

 *	Simplicity Studio
+	- EFR32MG21 platform
 		- The Simplicity Studio project is used to evaluate the application on EFR32MG21.
 		- Project path:
 			- If the Radio Board is **BRD4180A** or **BRD4181A**, then access the path `<SDK>/examples/snippets/ble/ble_heart_rate_profile/projects/ble_heart_rate_profile-brd4180a-mg21.slsproj`
 			- If the Radio Board is **BRD4180B** or **BRD4181B**, then access the path `<SDK>/examples/snippets/ble/ble_heart_rate_profile/projects/ble_heart_rate_profile-brd4180b-mg21.slsproj`
 			- User can find the Radio Board version as given below

 ![EFR Radio Boards](resources/readme/image19a.png)

+  - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/ble/ble_heart_rate_profile/projects/ble_heart_rate_profile-brd2204a-gg11.slsproj`

-### 3.4 Bare Metal Support
+### 3.4 Bare Metal/RTOS Support

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity Studio) are provided with bare metal configuration.

 ## 4. Application Configuration Parameters